 Fish waste and uneaten food produce ammonia.
 In a mature aquarium, nitrifying bacteria help convert ammonia to nitrite, then nitrate.
 That is the nitrogen cycle.
 In a new aquarium, that bacterial system is still building, so ammonia can appear before the biological filter is ready to process it.

 This is why a new tank may look fine on Monday and have fish gasping by Wednesday.
 Clear water is not proof of safe water chemistry.
 A liquid test kit is more useful than guessing from smell, cloudiness, or whether the tank looks “fresh”.
+While the tank is still cycling, the RSPCA recommends testing ammonia and nitrite every two to three days for the first six weeks.

 Use this guide to prepare for better fish care, not to diagnose every sick fish at home.

-| What is happening | Why it matters |
+| Reading | Target | Why it matters |

 Warm rooms make ammonia more urgent